gaissmai/bart/README.md

 - more tests and better coverage
 - try a simplest implementation with a hashmap for level compression (done, see branch hashmap)
-- try Roaring Bitmaps with a stride length of 32 (one level for IPv4 and four levels for IPv6)
+- try Roaring Bitmaps with a stride length of >8, maybe 16 or 24 bits.

 # CREDIT